plentymarkets/docs-raw/plentyInterface/Listing.md

     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$params</td>
-        <td>The parameters that should be considers during start.
+        <td>The parameters that should be considered during start.
 Available values are 'startTime', 'startDistribution'</td>
     </tr>
 </table>